Peach Glaze

 How To Make An Easy Peach Glaze

-Mark and I have tried to attend those and have loved the local atmosphere and fun times.
+Mark and I have tried attending those and loved the local atmosphere and fun times.
 We typically pick up two boxes of peaches.
-We love to eat them fresh for breakfast, for snacks, and yes, preserve a few.
+We love to eat them fresh for breakfast and snacks and preserve a few.
 We freeze some and dehydrate some to enjoy later.
-Nothing like fresh fruit when there’s snow on the ground!
+There’s nothing like fresh fruit when there’s snow on the ground!

 Speaking of peaches, have you wondered how to make an easy peach glaze?
 This recipe is from my mother’s recipe box.
 What a treasure to make a recipe she made years ago when I was growing up.
 There is nothing better than juicy fresh peaches.
 I just updated this post for you.

-The cake that is part of this post has only five ingredients in the recipe.
-I love the fact that I don’t have to buy a cake mix.
+The cake in this post has only five ingredients in the recipe.
+I love that I don’t have to buy a cake mix.
 I can make this cake quickly and with little fuss.
-It goes with just about any fresh fruit you might have in your garden or from a farmer’s market.
+It goes with any fresh fruit in your garden or from a farmer’s market.

 How To Make An Easy Peach Glaze